Unpretentious place with diverting bric-a-brac, reasonably priced pubby bar food and garden with play area

 Good Pub Guide Recommended

-The several small linked rooms in this mainly 18th-c pub have all manner of entertaining bric-a-brac hanging from the ceilings and packed into nooks and crannies.
+A perfect break from the M1, this is an honest, enjoyable pub with a good mix of both locals and visitors.
+The several small linked rooms have all manner of entertaining bric-a-brac hanging from the ceilings and packed into nooks and crannies.
 It includes brassware (one fireplace is a grotto of large brass animals), colourful relief plates, 1930s cigarette cards, railway memorabilia and advertising signs, World War II posters and rope fancywork.
-The nice old cash till on one of the two counters is wishfully stuck at one and a ha'penny: Banks's Bitter, Greene King Ruddles, Marstons Pedigree and a guest such as Jennings Lakeland Stunner on handpump.
+The nice old cash till on one of the two counters is wishfully stuck at one and a ha'penny: Banks's Bitter, Greene King IPA and Ruddles, Marstons Pedigree and a guest such as Green Jack Waxwing on handpump.
 Most of the furnishings are properly pubby, with the odd easy chair.
-There are beams and low ceilings (one painted with a fine sunburst), partly glazed dividing panels, steps between some areas, rugs on parquet, red tiles or flagstones, a big inglenook log fire and (up on the left) a room with full-sized hood skittles, a games machine, darts, cribbage and dominoes; background music.
+There are beams and low ceilings (one painted with a fine sunburst), partly glazed dividing panels, steps between some areas, rugs on parquet, red tiles or flagstones, a big inglenook log fire and, up on the left, a room with full-sized hood skittles, a games machine, darts, cribbage and dominoes; background music.
 In the garden you'll find antiquated hand-operated farm machines, some with plants in their hoppers.
 The first thing that will catch your eye when you arrive will probably be a row of brightly coloured grain kibblers along the edge of the fairy-lit front terrace (with picnic-sets).